FODMAP Diet for IBS

 The low FODMAP diet was invented by researchers at Monash University in Melbourne, Australia so it comes with some excellent credentials and has been studied pretty extensively over the past few years.

 Does a Low FODMAP Diet Help IBS?

 The short answer is yes!
 A 2016 review of previously published studies found that this diet shows consistent benefits for a majority of patients, which is not something you often read in IBS studies because it can be a tough disorder to treat.

-The reviewers did add the slight caveat that if the diet was going it work it was vital that specialist dietitians helped patients and stuck strictly to the guidelines.
-(They also stressed that this is not a diet to be followed stringently forever, as eating this way long-term could mean you don’t get enough nutrients and could alter the balance of bacteria in your gut, but we’ll get to that in a minute.)
+The reviewers added that if the diet was to work, special dietitians should help patients stick strictly to the guidelines.
+(They also stressed that this is not a diet to be followed stringently forever, as eating this way long-term could mean you do not get enough nutrients and could alter the balance of bacteria in your gut, but we will get to that in a minute.)

 An analysis of studies published in 2017 found similarly positive results.
 It concluded that the diet was superior to the typical dietary advice given to IBS sufferers (eat regular, moderately-sized meals, eat less fat, cut down on insoluble fiber and things like caffeine and beans/onions) and should be recommended as the first choice of diet.